sumeet030990/interviewQuestion/Javscript/javascriptInterviewQuestions.md

 <li>What is First class function?</li>
   <ul>
-    <li>The ability to pass function as value is called as First class function</li>
+    <li>The ability to use function as value and is called as First class function</li>
+    <li>In javscript we can pass function as a value or also return a funtion just like a value, so this is called first class funtion </li>
   </ul>

 <li>Explain Event Loop</li>